azadbolour/share/rust/listserver/README.md

   return from the happy pathm and ListError is the return for errors (an enum of all the possible errors).

-  For now, errors detected by the framework (like 404) ar not customized.
+  For now, errors detected by the framework (like 404) are not customized.